Music Video

 Streaming of Music Videos at Present:

 Around 2006, when television shifted to the internet and sites featuring user-generated content became more popular, Independent Filmmakers started to record live sessions for their films to be seen online.
 Vincent Moon's work with The Take-Away Shows, In the Van Sessions, a platform similar to this one, and the Dutch VPRO 3VOOR12, which releases Music Videos shot in elevators and other small, guerilla filmmaking-type locations in a similar tradition called behind, are examples of this new way of creating and presenting a music video.
 These quickly shot video pieces are all produced on a shoestring, with visuals reminiscent of the Early Nineties lo-fi Music trend.
-Originally the sole way for obscure Indie film musicians to get their name out there, it provided a way out of the increasingly onerous cost constraints of elaborate movie-style clips.
+Originally the sole way for obscure Indie Musicians to get their name out there, it provided a way out of the increasingly onerous cost constraints of elaborate movie-style clips.

-In the late 2010s, some artists began releasing alternative vertical videos tailored to mobile devices in addition to music videos.
+In the late 2010s, some artists began releasing alternative vertical videos tailored to mobile devices in addition to Music Videos.
 These vertical videos are generally platform-exclusive.
 They are often shown on Snapchat's "Discover" section or within Spotify playlists.

 A Lyric Video is a kind of music video where the song's lyrics serve as the main focal point.
-Because of this, they are quite simple to make and frequently act as an addition to a more conventional music video.
-The 2010s saw a rise in the popularity of lyric videos as artists found it easier and easier to distribute their videos on platforms like YouTube.
+Because of this, they are quite simple to make and frequently act as an addition to a more conventional Music Video.
+The 2010s saw a rise in the popularity of Lyric Videos as artists found it easier and easier to distribute their videos on platforms like YouTube.

 Commercial Release of Music Videos